iamrudhresh/AIML/readme.md

 accuracy = accuracy_score(y_test, y_pred)
 print("Accuracy:", accuracy)
 ```
-6.Write a python program to build the SVM classifier model to classify whether a fruit is orange or mango.
+6. Write a python program to build the SVM classifier model to classify whether a fruit is orange or mango.
 ```
 import numpy as np
 from sklearn.svm import SVC